Learning how to understand and make peace with your childhood is one of the most healing and empowering experiences you could ever go through.

 While you may feel broken, it’s important to remember that you are not broken.
 Your soul can never be broken.
 It is still there, waiting for you to access.
 This experience only serves to show you that everything you need is within you.
 No matter what your childhood was like, it’s still possible to heal and reunite with that source of unconditional joy, wonder and love inside.

 I hope this article supports your healing and growth.
 If you want to share your experience growing up with a narcissistic mother and/or father, please comment below.
-You’re welcome to keep your comment anonymous (using the Diqus comments).
+You’re welcome to keep your comment anonymous (by using our website’s comment system).
 Your email is always kept private.